Yo Gabba Gabba!: History

-Yo Gabba Gabba! was developed by two Southern California fathers and punk rockers, Christian Jacobs (best known under the stage persona The MC Bat Commander in The Aquabats) and Scott Schultz, who first started working together as teenagers, producing and directing skateboarding videos.
+Yo Gabba Gabba! was developed by two Southern California punk rockers, Christian Jacobs (best known under the stage persona The MC Bat Commander in The Aquabats) and Scott Schultz, who first started working together as teenagers, producing and directing skateboarding videos.
 Their goal was to design a kids' show that was entertaining while featuring real artists and real performers.
 Both had no past experience writing scripts for television, let alone children's broadcasting or education.
-In developing the show they took inspiration from a number of classic children's series including Sesame Street, The Electric Company, Pee-wee's Playhouse, Zoom, as well as Sid and Marty Krofft puppet shows The Banana Splits and H. R. Pufnstuf.
+In developing the show, they took inspiration from a number of classic children's series including Sesame Street, The Electric Company, Pee-wee's Playhouse, Zoom, as well as the Sid and Marty Krofft puppet shows The Banana Splits and H. R. Pufnstuf.

 After becoming parents, Jacobs and Schultz started playing around with ideas for children's television and produced a pilot independently financed by small loans from friends and family.
 Yo Gabba Gabba! did not get much attention until it started circulating on the Internet.
 Jared Hess, the director of Napoleon Dynamite and Nacho Libre, saw the pilot online and recommended it to Brown Johnson, the executive vice president and executive creative director of Nickelodeon Preschool.

 Episode format

 All episodes follow a similar format.
 In the opening scene of the episode, DJ Lance is shown walking on a plain white background while holding a silver radio with colorful buttons.
 He then arrives at a table with four different colored lands and a silver design underneath it.
 He then places down the boombox, and then he shouts "Yo Gabba Gabba!" and opens the boombox, and inside it are five toys from left to right: Muno, Foofa, Plex, Brobee, and Toodee.
 He places down the toys one-by-one, and then they become alive.

 The episode features four main segments (shortened to three after the first season) that are connected to each other as a plot.
 They involve DJ Lance and the Gabba gang doing an activity.
 After each main segment, a short clip is shown that shows a child dancing around.
 The child says his or her name and that they like to dance.

 Between the main segments, there is another segment called "The Super Music Friends Show", which features a performance by an artist or a band about the episode's theme.
 Other small segments include "Mark's Magic Pictures" and "Biz's Beat of the Day".

 Near the end of each episode, DJ Lance and the Gabba gang do a mix-like song about what had occurred during the main segments.
-After it is finished, DJ Lance thanks to the children at home for playing along and shouts "Yo Gabba Gabba!" once again.
+After it is finished, DJ Lance thanks the children at home for playing along and shouts "Yo Gabba Gabba!" once again.
 Then Muno, Foofa, Plex, Brobee, and Toodee turn back into toys.
 One-by-one, DJ Lance puts them back in the boombox, closes it, and then walks off carrying it, thus ending each episode.